ccn-ccn/MyNetworkSocial/README.md

   - Be transferable to the tenant at completion or back to the owner in case of default.

 ### ⚠️ Important Disclaimers
-> - Rent-to-Own (R2O) NFTs are **blockchain-enforced property agreements, not traditional loans or securities**.
+> - Rent-to-Own (R2O) NFTs are blockchain-enforced property agreements, not traditional loans or securities.
-> - Ownership and equity are **tied directly to the tenant’s ongoing rent payments** and compliance with contract terms.
+> - Ownership and equity are tied directly to the tenant’s ongoing rent payments and compliance with contract terms.
-> - Participants should perform **due diligence on all listed properties before engaging in any R2O transaction**.
+> - Participants should perform due diligence on all listed properties before engaging in any R2O transaction.
 > - All legal property transfers and deed assignments are handled off-chain by verified real estate partners.

 ### **🧾 W4H NFT (Work-for-Hire Smart Contract)**